LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 I'd recommend downloading / using Chrome.

-I'll explain why below in the good/bad section.
+- Foundry is made to work with Chrome.
+- Chrome will offer you the best performance.
+- Chrome will offer you the best user experience.

 You don't NEED to use Chrome, but I do recommend it.

 - [Google Chrome](https://www.google.com/intl/en_uk/chrome/)

-## The Bad News

-Foundry is made to work with Chrome.

-Chrome will offer you the best performance.
-Chrome will offer you the best user experience.

-Chrome isn't my favourite browser either.

-## The Good News

-Once you get into Foundry on Chrome, you will install Foundry.

-After that, you will be using Foundry as an application.

-**OR**

-You can use Microsoft Edge to do the same thing!
+You can alternatively use Microsoft Edge for very close performance.

-You can both use Foundry and install it using Edge.

 Either one is totally fine. 😃